nolemmings/mockingbird/README.md

 }
 ```

+When a request has been triggered the number of times defined in `repeat` it will start returning a 404 with an error message.

 ## Running a mock request

 When you've registered an expectation you can trigger it by simplt calling the specified url and method.